rickapichairuk/ansible-deploy-rails-env-vars/README.md

 sidekiq) run as.
 You will have to have to also write all your configuration files (application.yml, database.yml, etc) to refer to ENV.

+The main benefit of doing it this way is that you only have to deploy one file and you can check in all the other configuration files (assuming they refer to the ENV variables) into the repository.

 # USING WITH CAPISTRANO AND SYMLINKED CONFIG FILES

 You can deploy config files that have the configuration values interpolated into